BradleyMai/Google_data_analytics_Capstone_Case_1/README.md

 A worksheet can only have 1,048,576 rows in Microsoft Excel because of its inability to manage large amounts of data.
 Because the Cyclistic dataset has more than 5.6 million rows, it is essential to use a platform like BigQuery that supports huge volumes of data.
 ### Data combination
 The 12 files are uploaded as tables into the dataset "2023_tripdata".
+For datasets that exceed 100MB, I had to either clear format or save the workbook in the .xlsb format.
+This allows the file to be uploaded onto BigQuery, since the platform only accepts file less than 100MB in storage.